 Military questions?
 Contact MilitaryHelp@trevecca.edu .

-Military Scholarship equal to 10% of tuition each new semester at Trevecca for all military service members, veterans, military spouses and dependents 23 and under.
+Trevecca offers a military scholarship equal to 10% of tuition each new semester at Trevecca for all military service members, veterans, military spouses and dependents 23 and under.
 This applies specifically to tuition for any non-traditional program at the university!
-To apply for the Military scholarship, click here!
+Apply for the military scholarship.

 College Credit for Military Training

 Trevecca will evaluate military training for college credit.
 We’ll use the Guide to the Evaluation of Educational Experience in the Armed Services, published by the American Council on Education.
 Get credit where credit is due!

 Trevecca Nazarene University is participating in the Yellow Ribbon Program at the highest level.
 That means free tuition for eligible military veterans and/or their families.
 Participation in the Yellow Ribbon Program at Trevecca Nazarene University is open to all academic programs including graduate and doctoral programs.
 If you qualify for 100 percent of the Post-9/11 GI Bill®, Trevecca will provide matching funds through the Yellow Ribbon Program.

 - online programs are indeed fully online – no classroom or residency requirements